 Why is insurance more expensive for 21-year-olds?

-Although you might have been driving for several years, you are still considered inexperienced by most insurance companies.
+Although you might have been driving for a few years, you are still considered inexperienced by most insurance companies.
 Your premium will depend on your individual rating factors, like the type of car you drive, the coverages you choose, the discounts you qualify for and your driving history.
-Just because you are 21 does not mean you will be charged for accidents and tickets you do not have — drivers with incidents like these on their driving record will still likely pay more for insurance than drivers with clean records.
-But in general, 21-year-olds still pay more for car insurance due to the higher risk of causing an accident due to inexperience.
+In general, 21-year-olds pay more for car insurance due to the higher risk of causing an accident due to inexperience, even if no accidents have occurred.

 Is it cheaper to stay on my parents’ insurance policy?

-It could be, and if they are willing, it is worth exploring this option by checking with their insurance agent to see what the rate would be if you stayed on their policy versus getting your own policy.
-Even if you get your own policy, it is a good idea to get a quote with their insurer, since there may be a family loyalty discount you can take advantage of.
-You will only be able to stay on your parents’ insurance policy if you still live with them or if you are away at school.
-If you have moved into our own home, condo or apartment, you will have to get your own policy.
+Even if you get your own policy, it could be advantageous to get a quote from your parents’ insurer, since you may be able to benefit from a family loyalty discount.
+Keep in mind that you will only be able to stay on your parents’ insurance policy if you still live with them or if you are away at school but your home address stays the same.
+If you have moved into your own home, condo or apartment, you will have to get your own policy.

 Is my premium going to go down as I get older?